acnimda/bloatwarelist_android_samsung/bloatwarelist_S21.md

 ### NOTE:
 - Use of this bloatwarelist is always and everywhere on your own risk.
 - This is not an advice, nor a financial advice.
-- Feedback and donations are more then welcome.
+- Feedback, suggenstions and donations are more then welcome.
 - I like drinking beer.

 ### prerequirements